rand-projects/fisb-978/docs/source/document.rst

 talking about them, lets discuss what we don't do.

 Much effort was put into a number of techniques that didn't work out.
-The first of these is **erasures**.
+The first of these is *erasures*.
 Erasures are the siren song of Reed-Solomon.
 They allow you to specify what parts of the message you think are bad.
-In FIS-B, Reed-Solomon will find and correct up to 10 errors, or 20 erasures (or some combination of the above).
+In FIS-B, Reed-Solomon will find and correct up to 10 errors, or detect up to 20 errors (without correction).
 This is called the Singleton Bound.
+You can signal a Reed-Solomon decoder to ignore up to 20 bytes that you think are in error.
+These bytes are the erasures.
+Typically, if you specify something like 6 erasures, that leaves (20 - 6) / 2, or 7 errors that Reed-Solomon can still detect and correct.
-So the thought is to find the values closest to zero and declare those as erasures.
-The problem is that if your message has less than 20 errors, error correction and erasure specification will work great.
-But if you message has more than this, all bets are off.
-Adding erasures to a message with more errors than the Singleton Bound will often report and return a corrected message that is total garbage.
+So the thought is to find the
+values closest to zero and declare those as erasures.
+If your message has less than 20 errors, error correction and erasure specification will work great.
+But if your message has more than this, all bets are off.
+Adding erasures to a message with more errors than the Singleton Bound will often return a corrected message that is total garbage.
 In fact, if you add enough erasures, you can get most anything to decode.
 But it won't decode correctly.